-Preventing a Super Spreader Super Bowl in Sedgwick County
+Preventing a super spreader Super Bowl in Sedgwick County

 WICHITA, Kan.
 (KSNW) – The countdown is on for Chiefs fans.
-The Big Game happens to kick off on the same day the new Sedgwick County health order goes into effect.
+The Super Bowl happens to kick off on the same day the new Sedgwick County health order goes into effect.

 For sports bars the new health order is coming just in time.